projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

    enough with prior rules, it shall be named with the module name as prefix, such as 'vie_read_mmio'.
-5) If the function is a wrapper of inline Assembly codes, it shall be named with the format 'asm_<Assembly instruction mnemonic>', such as 'asm_pause'.
+5) If the function is a wrapper of inline Assembly codes, it shall be named with one of the following formats:

+   a) asm_<Assembly instruction mnemonic>, such as 'asm_pause'.
+   b) If the Assembly instruction mnemonic does not clearly indicate the
+      purpose of the function or the function includes multiple Assembly instruction statements, the function shall be named with 'asm\_' as prefix and apply the other non-assembly function naming rules.
 6) <nouns> mentioned in prior rules may either be one noun or multiple nouns, as long as it could clearly illustrate the object.